Varsha3006/ip/docs/README.md

 ## 2. Quick Start
 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest Duke.jar.
-3. Launch the program by double clicking the downloaded jar file, or run command java -jar iP.jar .
+3. Launch the program by double clicking the downloaded jar file, or run command java -jar Duke.jar .
 4. Type the command and press 'Enter' on the keyboard to execute it.
 5. Refer to Section 3, "Features" for details of each command.